FreshKernel/kraft-sync/README.md

-which is limited to syncing the mods only, requiring the admin to upload the mods on GitHub and then download them, other than many issues we discussed like storage limitation and LICENSE issues, it's easier to set up and maintain for the admin side yet less flexible and simpler.
+which is limited to syncing the mods only, requiring the admin to upload the mods on GitHub and then download them, other than many issues we discussed like storage limitation and LICENSE issues, it's easier to set up and maintain the admin side yet less flexible and simpler.

 </details>